jlava16/careers-welcome-career-prep/README.md

 These lessons are meant to be tactical and actionable, and in some cases at the end of a lesson there will be an assignment for you to complete and submit.
 Make sure you don’t miss any of these.

-Wherever you need to submit an assignment, you will be emailing them to careerprep@flatironschool.com.
+Wherever you need to submit an assignment, you will be emailing them to your coach.
+You'll be assigned a coach once you're through ~75% of the full stack web development track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
+Once you have a coach, you can start submitting assignments

 In the subject line of your email, always follow the format “”Your name” + “Assignment Title”” In almost all cases, we’ll ask that you submit assignments through Google Docs.
 If you don’t have Google Drive set up, first go to drive.google.com and follow instructions from there.
 In the body of your email submissions, you’ll also include the following:

 >Your Name